Secure your connection with OAuth 2.0

 Use a distributed cache to store the token so that upon a restart the token can be retrieved without having to create a new token and hitting the rate limit.
 Only renew the token if it's been expired or within the four (4)-hour refresh window.

-Step 1: Retrieve you client credentials from Tango
+Step 1: Retrieve your client credentials from Tango

 1. Log in to the Tango portal.

-2. Go to Team settings on the left menu.
+2. Go to Team settings > OAuth client credentials on the left menu.

 Note: